aws-amplify/amplify-js/docs/media/authentication_guide.md

 ]);
 ```

-### Customizing Error Messages
+### Customize Error Messages

-During authentication flows, Amplify handles error messages returned from server.
+During authentication flows, Amplify handles error messages returned from the server.
 Amplify provides a simple way of customizing those error messages with a `messageMap` callback.

-The function simply takes the original message as arguments and then outputs the desired message.
+The function takes the original message as arguments and then outputs the desired message.
 Check `AmplifyMessageMap.js` file to see how Amplify makes the map function.

 ```jsx
 const map = (message) => {